Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A new look Woolies in High Street, Kettering, Northamptonshire in 2002

-As a result plans were laid for further trials at the similarly-sized store in Kettering and a smaller one in Market Harborough.
+As a result plans were speeded up to convert the similarly-sized store in Kettering, and a smaller one in Market Harborough.

 A new look Woolies in The Square, Market Harborough, Leicestershire in 2002